jzyao/CICD-EE/jenkins/Pipeline.md

 ### Run the build

-You can watch the output of the Build by clicking on the task number in the Build History and then selecting Build Output It will take few seconds to kick off a slave container in worker node.
-Patient.
+You can watch the output of the Build by clicking on the task number in the Build History and then selecting Build Output.

+It will take few seconds to kick off a slave container in worker node...3.2.1

 ![time](/jenkins/images/time.jpg?raw=true "time")